This guide explains how to use the Content Dashboard to make targeted improvements to your course.

 Number of Feedback Messages is a rough indicator of the amount of problematic content in a course.
 Although learners occasionally leave praise via the in-exercise "Report Issues" feature, most feedback indicates a problem, so the total number of feedback messages provides an indicator of how much content you need to urgently maintain.

-Determine Chapter-level performance (courses only)
+Determine Chapter-level performance

 A dip in Avg Rating can indicate structural problems with that chapter.
 For example, is the topic dull or not solving real-world problems?
 Is the dataset boring?
 Does the flow of exercises not make sense?
 You'll need to look at the exercise-level metrics (see below) to determine what went wrong, but this can help you determine where to focus your efforts.